-Serum tests, HoloTC tests and homocysteine tests can presently be carried out by a house doctor.
-They simply require a blood sample on an empty stomach.
-MMA urine tests can be ordered from various firms online and must be completed and returned, before results are sent out either by email or mail.
+Holo TC and MMA urine tests can be ordered from various companies online and must be completed and returned, before results are sent out either by email or post.

-Testing for Causes of a Vitamin B12 Deficiency
+Testing the Causes of Vitamin B12 Deficiency

-|Irritation or inflammation in stomach and intestine||stool examination, blood tests, gastroscopy or colonoscopy|
+|Irritation or inflammation in stomach and/or intestine||Stool examination, blood tests, gastroscopy or colonoscopy|

-|Gastritis (chronic inflammation of the stomach)||Gastroscopy, blood test, urease test, 13C-urea breath test
+Gastroscopy, blood test, urease test, 13C-urea breath test

 |Crohn’s disease (chronic inflammation of the intestine)||Blood test, ultrasound, colonoscopy|